 Musola Catherine Kaseketi joined in HRAP in 2013, 11 years after founding Vilole Images Productions, a nonprofit dedicated to developing the film industry in Zambia and using that platform to promote disability rights.
-The cause itself is quite personal for Musola.
+The cause itself is quite personal for Kaseketi.
 When she was eighteen months old, a medical mistake damaged her left leg, leaving her unable to walk without difficulty for the rest of her life.
-Musola writes: “I was a woman, black and had a disability… I was overlooked.”
-Enduring mistreatment by her stepmother in her early life and by her community overall, Musola developed an incredible determination to succeed in spite of hardship.
+Kaseketi writes: “I was a woman, black and had a disability… I was overlooked.”
+Enduring mistreatment by her stepmother in her early life and by her community overall, Kaseketi developed an incredible determination to succeed in spite of hardship.

 “My greatest memory is being one of the speakers at the Leinter Centre for International Law and Justice at Fordham Law School during the symposium on disability rights.
 The symposium was open to scholars, practitioners and the public, and highlighted the backdrops of rural poverty and educational underdevelopment as barriers to inclusion and to education for persons with disabilities.
 Inclusion in relation to disability, especially women and girls with disabilities, is a critical issue in some developing countries, thus this meant much to me.”

-Today, Musola is as motivated as ever to continue paving the way for change for people with disabilities.
+Today, Kaseketi is as motivated as ever to continue paving the way for change for people with disabilities.
 She recently hosted the first Zambian Conference on Gender Based Violence and Disability after doing community screenings and workshops in 6 provinces across the country; the theme for 2016 was “Awareness Raising through Film: Addressing and Preventing Gender Based Violence and Discrimination among Women and Girls with Disabilities.”
-Though it can be difficult to cope with the pressure of being Zambia’s first female film director and an inspiration to so many people, this only pushes Musola to keep fighting for a cause that is deeply important to her.
+Though it can be difficult to cope with the pressure of being Zambia’s first female film director and an inspiration to so many people, this only pushes Kaseketi to keep fighting for a cause that is deeply important to her.

 Written by Gabrielle Isabelle Hernaiz-De Jesus in 2016.